EB-5 Investor Visa: Who Qualifies?

-Green cards for investors are limited in number, to 10,000 per year.
-Of these, 3,000 are reserved for investors in rural areas or areas of high unemployment.
-If more than 10,000 people were to apply per year, you would be placed on a waiting list based on your Priority Date (the day you filed the first portion of your application).
+Green cards for investors are limited in number, to 10,000 per year, and green cards for investors from any one country are limited as well.
+If more than 10,000 people apply in a year, or a large amount of people from your country apply that year, you might be placed on a waiting list based on your “priority date” (the day you filed the first portion of your application).

 Pluses and Minuses of an EB-5 Green Card

 Here are some of the advantages and limitations to an investment-based green card: